Frequently Asked Questions

 Q: Is there is a personal statement or essay as part of the application?

-A: As part of the 2022 application, you must prepare a statement (maximum of 500 words) indicating why you think you would be a suitable candidate for the BSW program at Memorial University.
-You may focus on your work experiences, volunteer experiences and/or community involvement; any training relevant to the field of social work, including awards or certificates earned; and your personal experiences, motivation, values, skills and interests.
+A: As part of the application, you must prepare a statement (maximum of 500 words) indicating why you think you would be a suitable candidate for the BSW program at Memorial University.
+You may focus on your work experiences, volunteer experiences and/or community involvement; any training relevant to the field of social work, including awards or certificates earned; and your personal experiences, motivation, values, skills, interests, and critical reflection of social location.